Data Protection FAQS

 7. Who do you share the information with?

-We may also share offender information with other neighbouring BCRPs if there is reason to believe that the offender travels from place to place committing offences.
+We may also share offender information with other neighbouring BCRPs and national agencies if there is reason to believe that the offender travels from place to place committing offences.

 8. Do you collect information about children?